-Kim Kardashian & Family Dissed By Sex Tape Partner Ray J— ‘They Don’t Scare Me’
+Kim Kardashian & Family Dissed By Sex Tape Partner Ray J — ‘They Don’t Scare Me’

 “It’s not always going to be easy when you’re married — they’ll have good times and bad times.
 Anyone who’s married just needs to stick with it and fight it out.”

-When asked whether or not he would bet on Kim Kardashian and Kanye West making it through another year together, Ray J responded: “Um, nah, I wouldn’t bet on them like that.”
+When asked whether or not he would bet on Kim Kardashian and Kanye West making it through another year together, Ray J responded, “Um, nah, I wouldn’t bet on them like that.”

 Have you guys seen the @LumeeCase Duo?!?!
 It launched at all Apple stores in December and has lights on the front & the back so you can take insane pics!
 It's a softer case now too! #obsessed #LumeeCollab